TheJacksonLaboratory/JAXBD2K-ShortCourse/RNA-Seq module/readme.md

 **Steps**
 1. Download and index reference genome: buildstar.sh
 2. Get the truncated seuqnce files: TruncateSequence.chr2.sh

+*NOTE*: This process includes full genome sequence alignment.
+It may take a while to finish.

 ### Upload sequences to [Galaxy](https://usegalaxy.org)
 1. Register yourself